Vision Slovakia

 In this ministry we have received far more from our Slovak partners than we have given.
 They have given us a vision of their commitment to teach and proclaim the gospel for this new time of freedom.
 They have lived through times when it has not only been difficult, but even impossible to worship.

-Self-worth and initiative were virtually destroyed following WW II and prior to the reign of terror and holocaust under the Third Reich with the daily threat of imprisonment and death.
+Self-worth and initiative were virtually destroyed following WWII and prior to the reign of terror and holocaust under the Third Reich with the daily threat of imprisonment and death.
 Records were secretly kept on persons and innocent people who were identified as enemies of the state.
 This so-called information was used to incarcerate and martyr Slovak citizens for any outward expression of their faith in God.
 Jan Bohdan Hrobon was a Lutheran pastor who dared to carry out his ministry under all these dangers and still live faithfully to his call to proclaim and teach the gospel of Jesus Christ.
-His vision was to reestablish Christian education schools for children, youth and adults.
-Hrobon’s vision lives on with his vision lives on.
-His son, Bohdan Hrobon, as he continues to serve as the director of the Center for Christian Education in Martin, Slovakia.
+His vision was to reestablish Christian education schools for children, youth, and adults.
+Hrobon’s vision lives on with his son, Bohdan Hrobon, as he continues to serve as the director of the Center for Christian Education in Martin, Slovakia.

 The story of the Center for Christian Education began in 1998 with the creation of a Bible School, offering a weekend study program in the Bible and Christian elementary teaching.
 Its primary purpose was to provide nurturing Christian education for those who sensed the inadequacy of their knowledge of their Christian roots.
 The theme verse of the school is inscribed in several languages on the central floor-to-ceiling window of the Bible School building, expressing Jesus’ words of promise: “You will know the truth, and the truth will set you free” (John 8:32).